DataDog/documentation/content/en/integrations/guide/azure-architecture-and-configuration.md

 The diagram below outlines the process and resulting architecture of the Azure Native Integration configuration.

-{{< img src="integrations/guide/azure_advanced_configuration/azure_native_integration_setup.png" alt="Diagram of the Azure Native integration setup" >}}
+{{< img src="integrations/guide/azure_architecture_and_configuration/azure_native_integration_setup.png" alt="Diagram of the Azure Native integration setup" >}}

 Once this is completed, data collection begins automatically.
 Datadog continuously discovers and collects metrics from your Azure environment, as pictured below.

-{{< img src="integrations/guide/azure_advanced_configuration/azure_native_metric_collection.png" alt="Diagram of the Azure Native metric collection setup" >}}
+{{< img src="integrations/guide/azure_architecture_and_configuration/azure_native_metric_collection.png" alt="Diagram of the Azure Native metric collection setup" >}}

 ### Alternate configuration options for metric collection

 Whether you use the standard or the Azure Native integration, Datadog strongly recommends using the default configuration.
 This is because the integration is continually enhanced to provide new and differentiated insights, as well as improved performance and reliability of data collection.
-These improvements can be inhibited by alternate configurations for metric collection, which use more restrictive configurations.
+These improvements can be inhibited by more restrictive configurations for metric collection.

 #### Options for restricting access